ShenghaoLin/HittingBall/README.md

 Game History: By "h__peer__" command, you can easily find all game results between you and __peer__.
 Game result against computers are also available!

+simple_game.py is the first test version of this project.
+It shows the initial idea and the basic structure of this game's physics engine.